publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schIV/m__us_usc_t21_s348.md

  __Amendments__

     1997—Subsec. (a).
 [Pub.
-L. 105–115][/us/pl/105/115], § 309(a)(4), in closing provisions, substituted “While such a regulation relating to a food additive, or such a notification under subsection (h)(1) of this section relating to a food additive that is a food contact substance, is in effect, and has not been revoked pursuant to subsection (i) of this section, a food shall not, by reason of bearing or containing such a food additive in accordance with the regulation or notification, be considered adulterated under [section 342(a)(1) of this title][/us/usc/t21/s342/a/1].” for “While such a regulation relating to a food additive is in effect, a food shall not, by reason of bearing or containing such an additive in accordance with the regulation, be considered adulterated within the meaning of clause (1) of [section 342(a) of this title][/us/usc/t21/s342/a].”
+L. 105–115][/us/pl/105/115], § 309(a)(4), in closing provisions, substituted “While such a regulation relating to a food additive, or such a notification under subsection (h)(1) relating to a food additive that is a food contact substance, is in effect, and has not been revoked pursuant to subsection (i), a food shall not, by reason of bearing or containing such a food additive in accordance with the regulation or notification, be considered adulterated under [section 342(a)(1) of this title][/us/usc/t21/s342/a/1].” for “While such a regulation relating to a food additive is in effect, a food shall not, by reason of bearing or containing such an additive in accordance with the regulation, be considered adulterated within the meaning of clause (1) of [section 342(a) of this title][/us/usc/t21/s342/a].”

     Subsec. (a)(1).
 [Pub.
 L. 105–115][/us/pl/105/115], § 309(a)(1), substituted “subsection (j)” for “subsection (i)”.